mmfrenkel/encrypted-file-store/README.md

 ### III.
 The "TLDR"

 On the archive-level: When an archive is created, a `.metadata` file is created to store two HMAC hashes, one to verify a user's identity and another to validate the structure (i.e., filenames) within the archive.
-Both HMACs are created with the second cryptographic key derived from a user's password.
+Both HMACs use the key `k`<sub>1</sub>.
 These are used to provide integrity alerts to users if filenames are changed/deleted/added and prevent unauthorized users from making actions on an archive.

-On the file-level: Each plaintext file receives it's own IV for AES encryption using CBC mode and it's own HMAC hash derived from it's corresponding ciphertext.
+On the file-level: Each plaintext file receives it's own IV for AES encryption using CBC mode and it's own HMAC hash derived from it's corresponding ciphertext using the key `k`.
 In order to make decryption and integrity checking possible, each encrypted file in the file store is really a concatination of IV + ciphertext + HMAC, such that the initial IV and HMAC are recoverable for decryption.

 ## Developer Notes